 You may be thinking, “How am I actually going to accomplish these tasks with my clients?
 How am I going to collaborate with them?”

-We have an entire course in our tech training library all about Trello.
-Don’t miss it.
+If you want a full tutorial on how to use Trello, you can go to thesavvyvault.com.
+We have an entire course in our tech training library all about it!

 Asana and Teamwork have both been around a little bit longer for project management, so you’re going to find that these have more robust features than other tools out there.
 They are made for project management, so definitely go and check them out.

 Right now, there is another new kid on the block called ClickUp.
 My community is crazy about ClickUp right now…and my team and I are too!

 This is what we currently use here at The Virtual Savvy, and we are completely obsessed with its capabilities.
 We can literally house everything for our company within ClickUp including our daily tasks, quarterly goals, employee records, and so much more.